tripleee/SmokeDetector-wiki/Commands.md

  - `!!/errorlogs <N>` - Shows the last *N* lines of the error logs.
  - `!!/block <N>` - Blocks SmokeDetector for *N* seconds; no alerts will be posted.
  - `!!/unblock` - Unblock SmokeDetector manually.
  - `!!/report <post_URL>` - Makes SmokeDetector report a specific post in Charcoal HQ and Tavern on the Meta.
-This post can also be FP/TP'd afterwards.
+This post will be auto-TPU'd.

 # Privileged commands as reply